oliverschwendener/ueli/README.md

 ![Update available](img/doc/ueli-update-is-available.png)

-If there is an update available search for "Download and install update" and hit enter:
+If there is an update available search for "Download and install update" and hit `Enter`:

 ![Download and install update](img/doc/ueli-download-and-install-update.png)